52 Inches

 The Confidence Boost

 Each time you successfully translate a measurement without a calculator, you reinforce a mental model that makes future conversions easier.
-That said, over time, the need for explicit calculations diminishes, and you develop a fluid, almost instinctive grasp of how the two systems relate.
+Which means over time, the need for explicit calculations diminishes, and you develop a fluid, almost instinctive grasp of how the two systems relate.
 That fluency not only saves minutes — it reduces anxiety in situations where precise sizing matters, such as shipping packages, assembling furniture, or interpreting technical specifications.

 Closing Thoughts